 As pointed out during the speech, one of the most important results of the first-ever global election is the creation of Global Memory.
 Bernard Weber: “Having come together in peace to celebrate our world’s diversity and beauty, people all over have created Global Memory for the very first time.
 The Official New 7 Wonders of the World, chosen actively by the people of the world, are 7 things that everyone, no matter where they are and what they do, can remember.
 Sharing in Global Memory brings people closer together, strengthening the positive dialogue that New7Wonders continues to enable and foster.”

 The first global time democracy was ever used on a global scale

-Since the New7Wonders campaign is the only one that has ever reached out to citizens of all countries, Bernard Weber, its founder and president, is uniquely qualified to speak about how more than 100 million votes were cast to elect The Official New 7 Wonders of the World, which were declared in Lisbon on 07.07.07.
+Since the New7Wonders campaign is the only one that has ever reached out to citizens of all countries, Bernard Weber, its founder, is uniquely qualified to speak about how more than 100 million votes were cast to elect The Official New 7 Wonders of the World, which were declared in Lisbon on 07.07.07.

 Here is Part 2 of Bernard Weber’s speech:

 For more information on the nonprofit, nonpartisan Overseas Vote Foundation, please visit www.overseasvotefoundation.org.